 To qualify for a Certificate of Completion, the following courses must be successfully completed.

-This course is an introduction to the health professions and is a state mandated requirement for all health occupation programs.
+HSC 0003 - Basic Healthcare Worker, 90 hours This course is an introduction to the health professions and is a state mandated requirement for all health occupation programs.
 Emphasis is placed on communication skills as well as legal and ethical responsibilities for the health professional.
 Students learn to respond to emergency situations, infection control procedures including blood borne pathogens, computer literacy, confidentiality issues and employability skills.

-PTN 0084 - Pharmacy Technician 1, 360 hours This course is designed to provide students with the knowledge of basic pharmaceutical chemistry and drug classification, measurement and calculating techniques, and inventory control.
+PTN 0084 - Pharmacy Technician 1, 360 hoursThis course is designed to provide students with the knowledge of basic pharmaceutical chemistry and drug classification, measurement and calculating techniques, and inventory control.